Note: This article is Lesson 8 of our Feeds & Speeds Master Class.

 We’ve barely scratched the surface on end mill geometries.
 By now you must be getting the idea that it gets very complex.
 With that complexity comes increased manufacturing costs.
 Adding all these clever features means each endmill requires a full-fledged CNC tool grinder.
 And, the more complex the features, the longer and more difficult will be the grind.
 Micro-polishing the edges is yet another treatment that could be regarded as geometry and that certainly adds more grinding time.
 Sharpening a modern endmill is no longer possible with a manual tool grinding machine.
 If you try it, you’ll just destroy the exotic geometry the cutter was meant to have.

-Some coatings are nothing short of magic when it comes to their performance impact.
+Some end mill coatings are nothing short of magic when it comes to their performance impact.
 G-Wizard calculator’s default surface speed is 20% higher for a TiAlN coated end mill versus an uncoated carbide end mill, and that’s on the conservative side.
 These days, TiAlN is very mainstream, and there are much more exotic coatings out there such as the Hydrogen Free Diamond Like Carbon coating featured in the image to the right.

 Coatings are often proprietary in nature, and even the same chemical composition may not guarantee the same results.
 I don’t want to get into a big discussion of coatings here.
 Since they are proprietary, the finer points are often not well documented anyway.
 Suffice it to say coating is another way to add performance and cost to a cutter.